AVEVA/CONNECT-data-services-developer-docs/content/set-up/users/users-procedure.md

 uid: gpUsers
 ---

-# Add a user
+# Add a user in AVEVA Data Hub

-A user is an identity that has access to a tenant.
+An AVEVA Data Hub user is an identity that has access to a tenant.
 Roles assigned to a user determine what permissions the user has on resources.
 See the following topics for more information about users:

 - [Users](xref:ccUsers)
 - [PI Server counterpart](xref:ccUsers#users-pi-server)